SteeltoeOSS/Documentation/api/v4/management/metrics.md

 | `HttpClientDesktop` | Enable Http Client Desktop Metrics. | `false` |
 | `ExcludedMetrics` | Specify a list of metrics that should not be captured | none |

+> [!NOTE]
-> The ExcludedMetrics option is new in 3.1.0 and only applies to [these events](https://docs.microsoft.com/dotnet/core/diagnostics/available-counters#systemruntime-counters), which are captured from counters in the runtime.
-Tne observer that reports these metrics is controlled by the `EventCounterEvents` setting above.
+> The ExcludedMetrics option only applies to [these events](https://learn.microsoft.com/dotnet/core/diagnostics/available-counters#systemruntime-counters), which are captured from counters in the runtime.
+The observer that reports these metrics is controlled by the `EventCounterEvents` setting above.

 ## Metric Exporters

 Steeltoe supports both pull and push-based configuration for exporting metrics.
-The pull-based mechanism is supported by the [metrics](./metrics.md) or [prometheus](./prometheus.md) endpoints.
+The pull-based mechanism is supported by the [metrics](./metrics-endpoint.md) or [prometheus](./prometheus.md) endpoints.
 The push-based mechanism is supported by Wavefront Exporter.

 ### Tanzu Observability (Wavefront)